 Most freelancers dream of having a life of freedom and ideally an life-on-the-go style, which can be achieved only if you have a fully set-up remote business that allows you manage things paperlessly.
 With Xolo Leap, running your freelance career from the coziness of your home or the comfort of chilling on the beach is possible.
 We’ll help you register your one-person business with Estonian e-Residency and handle boring aspects like taxation or accounting.
 We’ll give a transparent environment for you to grow your business and a great presence in the EU market so you can find your clients and do your business easier.

 Related: Learn more about benefits of acquiring Estonian e-Residency.

 To open a freelance business in Cyprus requires careful planning.
 It also involves diligent bookkeeping, accounting, and tax reporting.
 Therefore, automating as many of these tasks as possible is wise.

 Fortunately, there is a way to simplify your business functions while focusing on serving your clients.
 We offer automated tools that handle these mundane tasks so you can return to the activities most vital to growing your freelancing career.
-Invoice without a company by Xolo Go or launch your remote one-person business with Xolo Leap.
+Launch your remote one-person business with Xolo Leap.